Reviews for Chess Programmers and Tournament Directors

 Free C/C++ Compilers:

-• GCC WPG System64 -- a 32/64-bit Native Portable Build and Development Environment for Windows with extensive toolchain and several GUI IDEs.
+• TDM-GCC -- a 32/64-bit Native Portable Build and Development Environment for Windows.
 Open-source.
-Contains GCC 4.4.2 & 4.5.0.
+Contains recent stable builds of GCC and toolset.
+Free, open-source.

 • LCC-Win32 -- LCC C compiler with IDE + tools for Windows.
 Free.

-• PRC-Tools -- Windows/Linux package targeting the Palm platform.
+• CodeSourcery CodeBench Lite -- Windows/Linux package targeting the Android platform (produces ARM binaries).
 Free.

 • Pelles C -- Windows C compiler targeting Pocket PC platform.
 Free.